Axiomatic Choice: Model

+\paragraph{Generality} Across all of Social Choice, $\X$ is related to $\Y$ in some way, e.g., $\Y$ may be a set of candidates from which a single winner must be chosen and $\X$ may be the set of possible orderings over the candidates in $\Y$.
+By contrast, we impose no particular relationship between the elements of $\mathcal{X}$ and elements of $\mathcal{Y}$.
+In fact, we specify nothing about the elements of $\mathcal{X}$ or $\mathcal{Y}$ whatsoever.
+They can be any sort of objects: sets, functions, binary strings, natural language statements, partial orders, directed graphs, probability distributions, grandmothers, etc. Our model is entirely domain-agnostic and applies equally well to individual and collective decisions.

-\section{Rules vs. Profile-Outcome Pairs}
+\subsection{Rules vs. Profile-Outcome Pairs}

 It is informative to begin by illustrating the difference between two simple axioms.
-Consider a countable set $L \subseteq \X \times \Y$ of profile-outcome pairs $(x,y)$ that includes a single entry for every profile $x \in \mathcal{X}$. $L$ maps each profile to a single outcome.
-The set $L$ can be used to define a corresponding rule $f_L: \mathcal{X} \rightarrow \mathcal{Y}$ where $f_L(x) = y$ if and only if $(x,y) \in L$.
-Notice that for any such set $L$ we can find a corresponding rule $f_L$, and that for any rule $f_L \in \mathcal{F}$ we can create the corresponding set $L$.
-There is a one-to-one relationship between them.
-Given a profile $x$, if we make decisions by looking up the corresponding entry in $L$ and outputting the outcome $y$, then we are implementing the rule $f_L$.
+Let $B \subseteq \X \times \Y$ be a set of profile-outcome pairs that includes a single pair for every profile $x \in \mathcal{X}$.
+In other words, $B$ maps each profile to a single outcome.
+The set $B$ can be used to define a corresponding rule $f_B: \mathcal{X} \rightarrow \mathcal{Y}$ where $f_B(x) = y$ if and only if $(x,y) \in B$.
+Notice that for any such set $B$ we can find a corresponding rule $f_B$, and that for any rule $f_B \in \mathcal{F}$ we can define the corresponding set $B$.
+Given a profile $x$, if we make decisions by looking up the corresponding entry in $B$ and outputting the outcome $y$, then we are implicitly implementing the rule $f_B$.